View in the short Inca Trail to Machu Picchu

 The Inca Jungle Adventure to Machu Picchu

-The Inca Jungle Trail 3 Days is the most adventurous way to explore the lost city of the Incas, Machu Picchu.
-It is well recommended for adventure and adrenaline lovers, combining mountain biking with hiking and extra activities such as ziplining and river rafting.
+The Inca Jungle Trail 3 Days tour to Machu Picchu is the most adventurous way to explore the lost city of the Incas, It is well recommended for adventure and adrenaline lovers, combining mountain biking with hiking and extra activities such as ziplining and river rafting.
 Hike through epic landscapes around Machu Picchu, cross the most beautiful areas of the Andes Mountains and the high forest, interact with locals, relax in natural thermal baths, follow a railway trail, and take part in extreme activities like upside-down ziplining.

 It is a unique and enjoyable event that combines culture, nature, touch, and adrenaline.
 And explore Machu Picchu, the most epic ancient building, as the highlight of your journey.

-The Inca Jungle Trail 3-Day to Machu Picchu is a memory you will cherish forever, perfect for thrill-seekers and history enthusiasts alike.
+The Inca Jungle Trail 3 Days tour to Machu Picchu is a memory you will cherish forever, perfect for thrill-seekers and history enthusiasts alike.
 Begin planning your unforgettable adventure today, and let us help you make it a reality.
 Machu Picchu’s locals designed a special itinerary for those who don’t have enough time to explore the Inca civilization.

-Enjoy the whitewater rafting in the Urubamaba River, well recommended for beginners and experienced people.
-Join the rappids and jump into the river in the high tropical jungle.
+Enjoy the whitewater rafting in the Urubamba River, well recommended for beginners and experienced people.
+Join the rapids and jump into the river in the high tropical jungle.
 Have fun flying in the valley via zipline with proper petzel gears and expert instructors.
 Explore the iconic Machu Picchu as the final destination of your journey.

 Highlights: Machu Picchu, River rafting & Zipline